Difegue/LANraragi/tools/Documentation/extending-lanraragi/architecture.md

 |  |- fav1/5 <- Favorite tags, if set by the user.
 |  +- enablepass <- Enable/Disable Password Authentication.
 |
-+- LRR_JSONCACHE <- JSON Cache Storage
++- LRR_SEARCHCACHE <- Search Cache
-   |- refreshing <- If set to 1, Shinobu is currently rebuilding the cache.
-   |- archive_list <- JSON
-   +- archive_count <- Number of archives in content folder.
-If the actual number differs from this saved value, a rebuild will be triggered.
+   |- $columnfilter-$filter-$sortkey-$sortorder-$newonly <- Unique ID for a search.
+The search result is serialized and saved as the value for this ID.
+   +- --title-asc-0 <- Example ID for a search made on titles with no filters.
 ```

 {% hint style="info" %}